Jponzillo/CSci-4200-Final-Project/README.md

 #suggested that the ideal ratio should be a rough linear pattern with a slope of about 1 with some variance.
 This Ratio in this model borders on 10^17.

+#By Contrast, this linear plot appears to showcase other, albeit less glaring systematic errors.
+The plot underestimates higher price values.
+However, high priced houses are less frequent than low priced houses.

 #y_predict= reg.predict(x_test)